wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Open Terminal from Finder Folder #

-Ways to open a Terminal command line:

-   0. Hold down the <strong>command</strong> key down while pressing <strong>tab</strong> multiple times until Finder is highlighted in the pop-up list.

-   <br /><br />

-Get to the Finder list of files and folders:

-   0. Hold the Option key and right-click the Finder icon in the Dock, then select Relaunch.

-   0. Press the command key with your right hand and option+esc key combo with your left hand for the Force Quit menu.
-Then select the Finder and click Relaunch.

-   0. Click the Apple button at the upper-left corner to select <strong>Log out</strong>.
-   Then log back in to your user account.

 If you're a developer, it's hard to get away from using a command-line terminal.
 But if you're using a MacOS just for social media, you won't need a Terminal.
 Perhaps that's why it's kinda buried:

+There are different ways to open a Terminal command line.

+The most popular approach involves the least number of keystrokes and you don't have to reach for a mouse:

+   1. Press <strong>command+space</strong> keys (at the same time) to bring up Apple's Spotlight universial search, then
+   2. Type "termin" so "Terminal.app" appears.
+   3. Press the space bar to select it.
+   <br /><br />

+If you prefer moving your mouse:

-0. Click the Finder icon on the bottom.
+   1. Click the Finder icon on the app bar.
-0. Click Applications on the left pane.
+   2. Click Applications on the left pane.
-0. Click Utilities.
+   3. Click Utilities.
-0. Click Terminal.
+   4. Click Terminal.

-   This would place you at your user Home directory.
+   <br /><br />

-PROTIP: Since Yosemite, you can open a Terminal to a folder listed within Finder by pointing your mouse on it, then tapping with two fingers on the touchpad/mousepad.
+PROTIP: If you are at the Finder program (since Yosemite) you can open a Terminal to a folder listed within Finder by pointing your mouse on it, then tapping with two fingers on the touchpad/mousepad.

-Alternately:
+To enable that:

 <ol type="1">
 <li> Click the Apple icon, System Preferences....</li>